Mets3D/mets-nodes/README.md

-These nodes were designed to allow the creation of a workflow where you want to:
+![](docs/screenshot.png)

+You can drag [this](docs/example.png) image into ComfyUI for an example workflow showing off most of the features.

+### Intended Workflow:
-- Chain multiple checkpoints together, eg. render an anime image with txt2img, and then upscale and refine it with a realistic model, or even have a stylized step inbetween.
+- Chain render passes with different checkpoints together, eg. render an anime image with txt2img, and then upscale and refine it with a realistic model, or even have a stylized step inbetween.
 - Randomize your prompt in a highly controlled way by defining "tags", which you can reference in your prompt to replace a keyword with all the prompt words that describe it.
 For example, once you define a prompt which describes a character, you can always bring that character into your prompt with a single keyword, eg. `<miku>`.
 You can also define random variations within these tags, such as different outfits, hairstyles, etc, with the usual `{option a|option b}` syntax.
-- Share your model dependencies with other users; You can store the CivitAI model IDs in nodes, so if another computer doesn't have them, they will be automatically downloaded.

-![](docs/screenshot.png)

-You can drag [this](docs/example.png) image into ComfyUI for an example workflow showing off most of the features.

 ### Primary Nodes
 - Render Pass: This node includes a sampler, and is designed to be chainable, to allow conveniently building a workflow which chains multiple checkpoints together.
 For example, your first Render Pass could take an Empty Image as an input, and fully replace it with noise (txt2img), and then a 2nd render pass can take the result, upscale by 50%, and add 50% noise (img2img).